calume/agileFlex/Forecasting/README.md

 The script 'forecasting.py' produces forecasts of output from PV.

 The function 'Forecast' uses persistence forecast using a previous days data then fits gaussian mixtures (GMM) to produce a best fit Day Ahead forecast that can be benchmarked against the persistence forecast.
-Both are a form of persistence forecast as they use the previous days output).
+Both are a form of persistence forecast as they use the previous days output.

 The Day Ahead (DA) forecast is refined using the first 10 hours of actual data (i.e. at 10am) to produce an Intraday (ID) forecast.